 Photo by Antenna on Unsplash

-And it gets even better: From August 2021 our in-person events will come back.
-There will be a weekly event in London, Bristol and Manchester in one of our free and unique workspaces.
+And it gets even better: Since August 2021 our in-person events are back.
+There are monthly events in London, Bristol and Manchester in one of our free and unique workspaces.
 (More locations to come in the future.)

 Cowork & Brunch is back, and we are already looking forward to a lot of networking, coworking, coffee and croissants.

-Start-up Events & Events for Founders: Conferences in London 2021
+Start-up Events & Events for Founders: Conferences in the UK 2022

 After more than a year of the pandemic and multiple lockdowns, we are all looking forward to a bit of normality.
-Autumn 2021 in London holds a few business conferences you shouldn’t miss.
+The new year – 2022 – holds a few exciting conferences that you can attend in person or online.

 Photo by Luis Quintero from Pexels